zuozhenggh/learning-library/developer-library/weblogic-to-oci/prepare/prepare.md

-# Prepare the OCI Account
+# Prepare the Oracle Cloud Infrastructure Account

 ## Introduction

-In this lab we will prepare the OCI environment to provision WebLogic Server for Oracle Cloud Infrastructure from the marketplace.
+In this lab we will prepare the Oracle Cloud Infrastructure (OCI) environment to provision WebLogic Server for OCI from the Oracle Cloud Marketplace.

 Estimated Lab Time: 5 minutes.